Table of Contents

 });

-Now, you can interact with your API using tools like Postman or curl.
+You can test the API using tools like Postman or curl.
+Here’s how to test the GET request:

-1. Documentation: Always document your API using tools like Swagger or Postman.
-Clear documentation helps users understand how to use your API effectively.
+Documentation: Always document your API using tools like Swagger or Postman.
+Clear documentation helps users understand how to use your API.

-3. Rate Limiting: Protect your API from abuse by implementing rate limiting.
-This prevents excessive requests from a single client.
+Rate Limiting: Protect your API from abuse by implementing rate limiting.
+This ensures that users do not overwhelm your service with requests.

 Conclusion